-Taking the Accuplacer Tests
+Taking the ACCUPLACER Tests

-- The questions are presented to the test-taker on the basis of the answers he has provided to the previous questions.
+- The questions are presented to the test-taker on the basis of the answers he has provided to the previous question.
 If the present question is answered correctly, the next question asked will be of the same or a higher difficulty level.
 If the answer to the present question is wrong, then the next question asked will be of an easier level.
-Thus the questions asked are adjusted according to the skill-level of the test-taker.
-The Accuplacer scores thus give an indication of the proficiency of the test-taker in each of the skills being tested.
+Thus, the questions asked are adjusted according to the skill-level of the test-taker.
+The scores thus give an indication of the proficiency of the test-taker in each of the skills being tested.

 - Once you have moved on to the next question, you cannot go back to any question to change the answer.

-- The Accuplacer tests are untimed.
+- These tests are untimed.
 This gives you the liberty to spend time on each question for choosing the correct answer.
 As you will not be able to come back to make changes after you have moved to the next question, make sure that you think hard before answering a question and moving ahead in the test.
 On an average, most test-takers take about 30 minutes to complete each test.

-- You don't have to be an expert in handling computers and operating systems for taking the Accuplacer tests.
-You just need the basic knowledge of handling computer controls, like using a mouse and keyboard, for taking Accuplacer tests on a computer.
+- You don't have to be an expert in handling computers and operating systems for taking the ACCUPLACER tests.
+You just need the basic knowledge of handling computer controls, like using a mouse and keyboard, for taking the tests on a computer.
 Moreover, you can seek the assistance of the test proctor who will be present at the test center if you have any doubts regarding handling the computer.

-Accuplacer Test Format
+ACCUPLACER Test Format